ItalyStrap/event/README.md

 // Do not use it for locating services
 $injector->share($injector);

-// Now it's time to create a configuration for dependencies to inject in the AurynResolver
+// Now it's time to create a configuration for dependencies to inject in the AurynConfig
 $dependencies = ConfigFactory::make([
-    // Share the instances of the EventDispatcher and SubscriberRegister AurynResolver::SHARING	=> [
+    // Share the instances of the GlobalDispatcher and SubscriberRegister AurynConfig::SHARING	=> [
-        EventDispatcher::class,
+        GlobalDispatcher::class,
         SubscriberRegister::class,
     ],
     // Now we declare what class we need to lazy load
-    // In our case is the MyBusinessLogic::class injected in the MyClassSubscriber::class AurynResolver::PROXY  => [
+    // In our case is the MyBusinessLogic::class injected in the MyClassSubscriber::class AurynConfig::PROXY  => [
         MyBusinessLogic::class,
     ],
     // Now add in the array all your subscribers that implement the ItalyStrap\Event\SubscriberInterface